akeneo/pim-helpcenter/content/md/franklin-insights/franklin-insights-mappings.md

 ### Exact match

-No need to map attributes if they're the same, we do it for you: the PIM attribute is automatically mapped and saved, the proposal is automatically generated!
+No need to map attributes if they're the same, we do it for you: the PIM attribute is automatically mapped and saved, and a proposal is automatically generated!

 ![Franklin's exact match screen](../img/franklin_exact_match.png)